The Treatment of Behavioral Addictions in Frisco, Texas

 • What is your educational background and training in treating behavioral addictions?

-• Megan is an expert background in behavioral addictions.
-Fresh out of graduate school, Megan began her career in treating level 3 offenders with sexual addictions.
-Her program had a 98% success rate in rehabilitation for those completing the therapy program successfully.
+• Megan has an expert background in behavioral addictions.
+Fresh out of graduate school, Megan began her career in treating level 3 violent offenders with sexual addictions.
+Her program had a 100% success rate in rehabilitation for those completing the therapy program successfully.

 • How many years of experience do you have treating clients with similar behavioral addictions to mine?